jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 The Frigate API can be accessed through ThingActons as well as directly through the HTTP API.
 See [CameraActions.md](./doc/CameraActions.md) for details.

-## Writing rules for FrigateSVR cameras
+# Examples

+## YAML Style DSL Rule Example

 An example of how a rule can be written to use the event information follows.
-This example updates an item with the number of persons currently present in the field of regard of a Frigate camera, whose Thing ID is 'Camera-Main' and is triggering on the channel fgEventType, bound to item 'Camera__Main_Current_Event_Type'
+This example updates an item with the number of persons currently present in the field of regard of a Frigate camera, whose Thing ID is 'Camera-Main' and is triggering on the channel fgEventType, bound to item `Camera__Main_Current_Event_Type`

 Note that the detected entity string is supplied by Frigate wrapped in quotes.
 I may modify the binding later to strip these off.